bac0id/SkylinesTimer/README.md

 # SkylinesTimer
-Generates recurring events in [Cities Skylines](https://www.paradoxplaza.com/cities-skylines/).
-The interval of a `SkylinesTimer` is relevant to in-game time, instead of frame and simulation tick.
+Generates recurring events in the game [Cities Skylines](https://www.paradoxplaza.com/cities-skylines/).
+The interval of a `SkylinesTimer` is relevant to game speed.
+In anouther word, it take the user's game speed (like 1x > / 2x >> / 3x >>>) into account.
 ## Using SkylinesTimer
 Initializes the singleton of `SkylinesTimeSource` in your `LoadingExtensionBase`:
 ```C#